bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ### Networking
 ---

+Areas for consideration include:

-By default - all resources reside within the same VNet with private endpoints.
+- By default - all resources reside within the same VNet with private endpoints.

-Service endpoints and policies are enabled.
+- Service endpoints and policies can be enabled - however consider impacts on private endpoints.

 ### Orchestration
 ---
+> Currently under development

-#### Tools
+#### Tools included in reference architecture

 - Azure Data Factory (if needed)
 - Databricks Workflows (for both databricks and dbt)

 ### Security
 ---
+> Currently under development

-#### Tools
+#### Tools included in reference architecture

 - Azure Entra
 - Azure Key Vault